cairo-book/cairo-book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 function’s parent module into scope with `use` means we have to specify the parent module when calling the function.
 Specifying the parent module when calling the function makes it clear that the function isn’t locally defined while still minimizing repetition of the full path.
-The code in Listing{{#ref unidiomatic-use}} is unclear as to where `add_to_waitlist` is defined.
+The code in Listing {{#ref unidiomatic-use}} is unclear as to where `add_to_waitlist` is defined.

 On the other hand, when bringing in structs, enums, traits, and other items with `use`, it’s idiomatic to specify the full path.
 Listing {{#ref idiomatic-use}} shows the idiomatic way to bring the core library’s `BitSize` trait into the scope, allowing to call `bits` method to retrieve the size in bits of a type.